Request handler for a function in Go

 func Handler(ctx context.Context, request *Request) ([]byte, error) {

-// The function logs contain the values of the invocation context and request body
+// The function logs will include the values of the invocation context and the request body.

 fmt.Println("context", ctx)